dhenry/dhenry.github.io/source/_posts/2014-10-08-set-up-octopress.markdown

 For tips on editing the .markdown files check out these [instructions](http://daringfireball.net/projects/markdown/syntax).

-Once you're happy with your changes then commit and push to publish your content to Github pages.
+Once you're happy with your changes then commit and `git push origin source` to publish your content to Github pages.